j-chat/cybersecurity_training/README.md

 ## Courses
 * [Cybrary](https://www.cybrary.it/): Cybrary provides online cyber security and IT training.
 They provide Continuing Professional Education credits after a course completion.
 You can also test your knowledge and earn skills certificates.
+* [ITPRO.TV](https://www.itpro.tv/): ITPRO.TV provides online training for IT certifications and fundamentals.
+Keep a lookout for their free weekends, where you can binge watch certain courses for free.
 * [Splunk](https://www.splunk.com/en_us/training.html): Splunk provides related training for their platform.
 If possible, have your employer sponsor the classes.

 ## Certification Programs